-This is a real life representation of a website that doesn’t use exit intent technology to retain their customers and lead them to make a purchase.
+This is a real-life representation of a website that doesn’t use exit intent technology to retain its customers and lead them to make a purchase.

 But don’t worry, we know how you can avoid this.
 Let’s dive into exit intent technology, what it is, why you need it and how you can implement it.